cloudevents/spec/http-transport-binding.md

-Some CloudEvents metadata attributes can contain arbitrary UTF-8 string content, and per [RFC7230, section 3][rfc7230-section-3], HTTP headers MUST only use printable characters from the US-ASCII character set, and are terminated by a CRLF sequence.
+Some CloudEvents metadata attributes can contain arbitrary UTF-8 string content, and per [RFC7230, section 3][rfc7230-section-3], HTTP headers MUST only use printable characters from the US-ASCII character set, and are terminated by a CRLF sequence with optional whitespace around the header value.

-String values must be percent-encoded according to the algorithm in [RFC3986, section 2.1](rfc3986-section-2-1).
-Given the rules in [RFC7230, section 3](rfc7230-section-3), the allowed set of characters which do not need to be percent-encoded are the `token` characters defined in section 3.2.6, excluding the "%" character:
+String values which contain unicode characters outside the ASCII range MUST be percent-encoded as described in [RFC3986, section 2.4][rfc3986-section-2-4] before applying the header encoding rules described in [RFC7230, section 3.2.6][rfc7230-section-3-2s6].

-    token          = 1*tchar

-    tchar          = "!" / "#" / "$" / "&" / "'" / "*"
-                   / "+" / "-" / "." / "^" / "_" / "`" / "|" / "~"
-                   / DIGIT / ALPHA
-                   ; any VCHAR, except delimiters

-When decoding an HTTP header value, a **single round** of percent-decoding should should be performed on the value, as described in [RFC3986, section 2.4](rfc3986-section-2-4).
-It is permissible for allowed `token` characters to be percent-encoded, and receiving software should decode these percent triples.
+When decoding an HTTP message into a Cloud Event, these rules must be applied in reverse -- [RFC7230, section 3.2.6][rfc7230-section-3-2-6] decoding to an ASCII string, and then a **single round** of percent-decoding as described in [RFC3986, section 2.4][rfc3986-section-2-4].
+(Note that applying percent-decoding an incorrect number of times may result in message corruption or security issues.)

-#### 3.1.5.
+#### 3.1.4.
 Examples

 This example shows the _binary_ mode mapping of an event with an HTTP POST
 request: